JayChase/semantic-kernel-function-app/README.md

 ### Accessing Azure OpenAI from your local machine

 The Azure OpenAI resource provisioned by `azd up` has **public network access disabled** and is reachable only through its private endpoint inside the VNet.
-If you run the **Function locally** (so the call to Azure OpenAI originates from your machine) you can temporarily enable full public network access or enable public access for your current IP in the portal
+If you run the **Function locally** (so the call to Azure OpenAI originates from your machine) you can temporarily enable full public network access or enable public access for your current IP in the portal (note changes may take several minutes to take effect)

 ![azd up completed](./docs/cod-networking.png)